chaiovercode/ai-leadership-notes/02-Generative-AI/README.md

 | "What's in this photo?" → "A dog" | "Create a photo of a dog wearing a business suit" |
 | "Translate this sentence" | "Write a poem in the style of Shakespeare" |

 See the difference?
-One is classification—sorting inputs into predefined categories.
-The other is creation—producing novel outputs from scratch.
+One is classification, sorting inputs into predefined categories.
+The other is creation producing novel outputs from scratch.

 Traditional AI is like a judge at a dog show: "That's a poodle.
 That's a labrador.
 That one's disqualified."
-Generative AI is like a breeder who creates entirely new dogs you've never seen before.
+Generative AI is like a breeder who creates entirely new dogs you have never seen before.

 ---

 ### 1.1 How It Actually Works

-Here's where it gets wild—and honestly, a bit philosophically weird.
+Here's where it gets wild and honestly, a bit philosophically weird.

 Generative AI is basically just **prediction on steroids**.

 Let me show you what I mean.
 When you type "The capital of France is..." the AI doesn't actually "know" that Paris is the capital of France.
 It doesn't have a database of facts it looks up.
 Instead, it calculates:

-*"Based on every piece of text I've ever been trained on, what word has the highest probability of coming next in this sequence?"*
+*"Based on every piece of text I have ever been trained on, what word has the highest probability of coming next in this sequence?"*

 And because it's seen "The capital of France is Paris" millions of times across Wikipedia, textbooks, news articles, and random web pages, the word "Paris" gets assigned a very high probability.

 **Let me walk you through the actual mechanics:**

-1. The model takes your input text and converts it into numbers (we'll cover tokenization later)
+1. The model takes your input text and converts it into numbers (we will cover tokenization later)
 2. Those numbers flow through billions of mathematical operations (the neural network)
 3. The output is a probability distribution over every possible next word
-4. The model picks a word (usually the highest probability, but not always—more on that in Temperature)
+4. The model picks a word (usually the highest probability, but not always.
+More on that in Temperature)
 5. That word becomes part of the input, and the process repeats

 So when you ask ChatGPT to write a poem, it's not "thinking about poetry."
 It's playing an insanely sophisticated game of "what word comes next?" over and over again, hundreds of times per response.

 **Here's a concrete example:**

 When you ask an LLM to write Python code like `def calculate_tax(`, it's not reasoning about programming logic or tax law.
-It's predicting: "Based on the millions of Python files I've seen, what characters typically follow `def calculate_tax(`?"
+It's predicting: "Based on the millions of Python files I have seen, what characters typically follow `def calculate_tax(`?"

 It's seen enough code that it "knows" a function definition needs parameters, then a colon, then an indented body.
 It's seen enough tax-related functions to know what variables and calculations are common.